Cacti/documentation/VDEFs.md

 In the image below, you can see all the VDEF's that are included in Cacti by default.
 They are included just to get you thinking about how your would use them.
 You can see strait away the first and the last items are 95th Percentile and Bandwidth (or Total) VDEF's.
-Other examples are pretty self explanitary.
+Other examples are pretty self explanatory.

 You will also note that you can Delete or Duplicate the VDEF's, but as with CDEF's you can not Delete a VDEF that is being used in a **Graph**.